Employee Handbook

 2. George Webb black apron

-3. George Webb black visor or optional GW baseball hat
+3. George Webb visor or optional GW baseball hat

 5. Name tag.